Alex1965/Satisfactory-mods/updatev1.01.md

 ### 🔊 New ADA Voice Lines
 * **ADA voices implemented:** Added custom ADA voice lines and automated status messages.
 * **Industrial Alerts:** Automated warnings and updates from ADA will now play clearly across your factory floor.
-* **Delivery Method:** If you have already unlocked the Flare Stack recipe, ADA's introductory message will arrive directly in your In-Game Mailbox and play once upon opening you save file.
+* **Delivery Method:** If you have already unlocked the Flare Stack recipe, ADA's introductory message will arrive directly in your In-Game Mailbox and play once upon opening your save file.

 ### 🏗️ Visual Teaser: The Condensate Control Panel
 * **New Dashboard Installed:** A physical Condensate Control Panel has been added to the main model!